Skip to main content

 Identify the user

-Access the current user’s display name and device identity (ODID) with UserIdentityManager:
+Read the user’s display name and device identity (ODID) through the identity facade:

 }